Our Mission Statement

 From July 2003 to August 2018, Patrick was the Director of Music at St. Gregory the Great Church in the Andersonville/Edgewater neighborhood, where he composed and arranged a variety of music for liturgies.
 He has led the parish choir on European performance tours to France, Spain, Italy, Ireland, Greece & Turkey; and within the United States to Louisiana.
 Accepting an invitation from the Chapel Master of St. Peter’s Basilica in Vatican City to participate in the 500th anniversary of the Cappella Giulia, he returned to Italy with the choir in March of 2013.
 Only 68 choirs from around the world were initially invited and 18 accepted this honor.
 Patrick regularly records demo CDs as pianist and organist for World Library Publications and for the Gregorian Institute of America, which are sent to church musicians nationwide.

-In August 2018, Patrick was named the new Organist/Choirmaster at the Church of the Holy Spirit in Lake Forest, IL.
-He will oversee the music program and leads the St. Gregory’s Youth Choir, Holy Spirit Choir, and Evensong Choir.
+In August 2018, Patrick was named the Organist/Choirmaster at the Church of the Holy Spirit in Lake Forest, IL.
+He oversees the music program and leads the St. Gregory’s Youth Choir, Holy Spirit Choir, and Evensong Choir.